Let's Adore Jesus-Eucharist! | Home >> Lost Sermons

 In the final analysis, the question of women's ordination brings us to a more fundamental question: "Is women's ordination compatible with the treasure of Revelation?"
 This question implies another one: "Who decides these things?"

-The third lie used by feminists is that we could supposedly be Catholic, while being in favor of women's ordination.
+The fourth lie used by feminists is that one could supposedly be Catholic, while being in favor of women's ordination.

 Except in the Catholic Church, it's the Magisterium which decides this kind of question, and the Magisterium's decisions are without appeal.
 And the Magisterium has spoken, conclusively and in no uncertain terms, on the question of women's ordination: